-The objective of this study was to assess the level of resilience capabilities in construction safety management systems in Ghana's construction industry.
-A one-sample t-test and descriptive statistics (i.e., mean, and standard deviation) were employed.
-The mean was an indicator of the perceived level of resilience for safety management systems in the construction industry.
+The objective of this study was to assess the level of resilience capabilities in construction SMSs in Ghana's construction industry.
+A one-sample t-test and descriptive statistics (i.e., mean and standard deviation) were employed.
+The mean was an indicator of the perceived level of resilience for SMSs in the construction industry.
 The mean (i.e., point estimate) was associated with the 95% confidence interval, which provides a range within which the actual population mean falls.
 Beyond these statistics, a one-sample t-test was used to test whether the mean of each process was significantly greater than the median score of that process.
-A one-sample t-test was used because the data involved were continuous, and the goal of the study was to compare the mean score from a baseline or test value (Mondal et al., 2022).
+A one-sample t-test was used because the data involved were continuous and the goal of the study was to compare the mean score from a baseline or test value (Mondal et al., 2022).
 Thus, comparing a single mean score with a theoretical baseline, which in this study was the median score of the variables, was done with one-sample t-tests.

-Furthermore, ANOVA was used to assess whether resilience differed between the various classes of companies (D1K1, D2K2, D3K3, and D4K4).
-Subsequently, the levels (i.e. mean scores) of resilience delivered by these classes of companies were compared across various construction processes.
+Furthermore, ANOVA was used to assess whether resilience differed between the various classes of companies (D1K1, D2K2, D3K3 and D4K4).
+Subsequently, the levels (i.e., mean scores) of resilience delivered by these classes of companies were compared across various construction processes.
 The ANOVA was accompanied by the test of homogeneity of variances, which is an assumption like the normality of the distribution of data applied to the ANOVA.
 The rationale for using ANOVA at this stage was that at least three classes of companies were compared.
 According to Garson (2012), ANOVA is used exclusively to compare means for two or more groups, whereas the t-test is used to compare two groups.

-The resilience analysis grid measures an organisation's resilient performance potential or capabilities.
-Several researchers have used resilience analysis grids in similar work (Pardo-Ferreira et al., 2018).
-According to Hollnagel (2015), the resilience analysis grid is not a ready-made method that can be used right away, and it must be used in conjunction with other tools to offer more meaning to the results of the analysis.
-Subject to this assertion by Hollnagel, and further giving more meaning to the results, the resilience analysis grid was employed together with the mean to determine the resilience level safety in the construction industry and the results presented in radar chart.
-The results and analysis revealed that safety management systems in Ghana's construction industry are not resilient.
+The RAG measures an organisation's resilient performance potential or capabilities.
+Several researchers have used RAG in similar work (Pardo-Ferreira, Rubio-Romero and Martínez-Rojas, 2018).
+According to Hollnagel (2014), the RAG is not a ready-made method that can be used right away and it must be used in conjunction with other tools to offer more meaning to the results of the analysis (Vanderhaegen, 2015).
+Subject to this assertion by Hollnagel (2011) and further giving more meaning to the results, the RAG was employed together with the mean to determine the resilience level safety in the construction industry and the results presented in the radar chart.
+The results and analysis revealed that SMSs in Ghana's construction industry are not resilient.
 Resilience innovation is a valuable method for organisations to use, in addition to traditional safety systems.
 It changes the focus from reactiveness to proactiveness in safety management.